cedricschwyter/nautilus/README.md

         return nautilus::NAUTILUS_STATUS_OK;
     }

-A call to `NautilusCore::terminate()` is required before the program exits, as the thread running the application loop is joined then.
-Otherwise, the application loop will not even get started and you will not see any window or other visual output.
 The `NautilusCore`-object is implemented as a singleton, meaning there will only ever be one instance of the class which you never have to instantiate (you can just use the functions defined in the class straight-out-of-the-box):

     /**
-     * Cleans allocated resources
-     * @return Returns a nautilus::NautilusStatus status code */
-    nautilus::NautilusStatus clean(void) {
-        NautilusCore::terminate();
-        delete shell;
-        return nautilus::NAUTILUS_STATUS_OK;
-    }

-    /**
      * Main entry point for the application
      */
     int main() {
-        run();
-        clean();
-        return nautilus::NAUTILUS_STATUS_OK;
+        return run();;
     }

 You can create as many different shell objects and derived classes of it, as long as you always write the necessary function implementations.
 A `NautilusShell` object essentially represents a window containing a graphics context from the chosen graphics API.